m4xshen/hardtime.nvim/README.md

 ## 🚀 Usage

 hardtime.nvim is enabled by default.
-You can change it's state with the following commands:
+You can change its state with the following commands:

 - `:Hardtime enable` enable hardtime.nvim
 - `:Hardtime disable` disable hardtime.nvim